Apochilles/Luke-Dawson-T2A1-Workbook/README.md

 We have four operations we can perform on a relational database.
 These are insert, delete, modify and select.

-Data intergrity is the way these operations are restricted within a relational database.
-This into three catergories: Domain, key and referential keys.
+Data integrity is the way these operations are restricted within a relational database.
+It is split into three categories: Domain, key, and referential keys.

-Domain contraits protect the way we accept data into the fields of our tables.
-In the schema we specifiy data types such as integer and strings and determine their intended lengths.
-If the data we input is not allowed by our contraits it will be rejected. .We also set whether we allow a field to be Null or not.
-The database will be default to Null but there are circumstances where this is not what we intend.
+Domain constraints protect the way we accept data into the fields of our tables.
+In the schema, we specify data types such as integer and strings and determine their intended lengths.
+If the data we input is not allowed by our constraints it will be rejected. .We also set whether we allow a field to be Null or not.
+The database will default to Null but there are circumstances where this is not what we intend.

-Key constraits allow unique values to have only one idenifying key.
+Key constraints allow unique values to have only one identifying key.
+Primary key constraits restrict any duplicate primary keys from being inserted into row.
+Foreign key constaits will prevent a row from being added, modified or removed unless it's foreign key matches a primary key in it's parent table.
+A unique key constrait another way to protect unique records in your database without relying on a primary or foreign key.

-Referential data constraits only allow related fields in tables to interact.
+Referential data constraints only allow related fields in tables to interact.
 If you try and access a field that is not allowed by a foreign key you will be denied access to the field.

 ## Q11: Describe the manipulative aspects of the relational database model.
 Your description should include information about the ways in which data is manipulated (added, removed, changed, and retrieved) in a relational database.
 (100-200 words)

-Data manipulation languages or DML are a computer language that gives a user a commands to manipulate data in a database.
+Data manipulation languages or DML are a computer language that gives a user commands to manipulate data in a database.

-DML is high level language as it was designed to be easily interpreted by a human and give them easy access to the database. through DML, the user can has access to the SELECT, UPDATE, INSERT INTO and DELETE FROM commands.
+DML is a high-level language as it was designed to be easily interpreted by a human and give them easy access to the database. through DML, the user can have access to the SELECT, UPDATE, INSERT INTO and DELETE FROM commands.
 These commands are subject to subject to the rules of the database.
-If you break these rules the data will not be manipulated and the database will rollback the command.
+If you break these rules the data will not be manipulated and the database will roll back the command.

-The SELECT command is used to request a specific rows from a table in your database.
+The SELECT command is used to request specific rows from a table in your database.
 The syntax is simple as the language intends and you simply select a column name from a table name.

 The UPDATE command is used to alter data in rows of a table in your database.
 The query will act on a set of records, not just one record so it is important to specify which record you want to update by id.
 To update data the user selects a value in a column through a table and applies a condition to it.

 The INSERT INTO command is used to add new records into a table in your database.
-It is primarily used to add records to the end of a table with an auto incremented primary key. to Insert records into a table, the user simply inserts a value into a column in a table.
+It is primarily used to add records to the end of a table with an auto-incremented primary key. to Insert records into a table, the user simply inserts a value into a column in a table.

 The DELETE FROM command is used to remove records from a table.
 It can be complicated because a deleted record cannot be associated with any other table.
 To delete the user specifies a table name and a condition.